skynetapp/Sugar-Sample-Code/New Contact.md

 **_Code:_**

 ```
-$url="devsoapserver.xml";
+$url="somename.xml";

 ```

 #### Step 2:

-Require nusoap library folder which we can get in online also.
+Require nusoap library folder which we already have, or we can get in online also.

 **_Code:_**